Join our No Code Enterprise RAG webinar

 Zero-Shot Learning

 A capability of some models to perform tasks without having been explicitly trained on those tasks.
-Instead, the model uses its generalised knowledge to infer the correct behavior or response.
+Instead, the model uses its generalised knowledge to infer the correct behaviour or response.

 Example: A model that correctly classifies images of animals it has never seen before based on its understanding of general features from other training data.